Locations:

 When can I expect the results of my basic metabolic panel test?

-In most cases, you should get the results of your BMP within 1 to 2 days, though it could take longer.
+In most cases, you should get the results of your BMP within one to two business days, though it could take longer.

-If you’re being treated in an emergency room and undergo a BMP, your provider should have the test results within hours.
+If you’re receiving care in an emergency room and get a BMP, your care team should have the test results within hours.

 What do the results of a basic metabolic panel (BMP) mean?